-On this day in 1779, Fort Freeland falls to British and Indian forces.
+On this day in 1779, Fort Freeland falls to a force composed of British soldiers and Seneca warriors.
 But it did so only after a show of “stout resistance”!

-Unfortunately, several hundred British and Indians attacked the fort on July 28.
+Unfortunately, 300 Seneca Indians and 100 British soldiers attacked the fort on July 28.

 Then they killed some of their new prisoners of war.